mseminatore/dsktools/README.md

 # Why create this library?

-First, I have a particular fondness for the TRS-80 Color Computer.
+I have a particular fondness for the TRS-80 Color Computer.
 It was the first computer that I owned and I learned a great deal about programming from tinkering with that machine.
-I still have a functioning device and using the [CoCo SDC](https://retrorewind.ca/coco-sdc) from RetroRewind I am able to move files between my CoCo and other devices.
+Amazingly I still have a functioning device!
+Using the [CoCo SDC](https://retrorewind.ca/coco-sdc) from RetroRewind I am able to move files between my CoCo and other devices via SD Card.
+The Coco SDC accesses within virtual disk files on the SD Card.
+So I needed a way to manipulate DSK files.

-Second, while there are a number of existing tools for working with DSK files, I've never had the opportunity to work directly on the low-level aspects of a file system.
+While there are a number of existing tools for working with DSK files, I've never had the opportunity to work directly on the low-level aspects of a file system.
 The DSK format is clearly [documented](http://cocosdc.blogspot.com/p/sd-card-socket-sd-card-socket-is-push.html#:~:text=DSK%20Images&text=Images%20in%20this%20format%20consist,to%20precede%20the%20sector%20array.).
-That seened to make DSK files a good candidate for learning.
+That seemed to make DSK files a good candidate for learning.

 > The original physical floppy disc format is documented [here](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/Color%20Computer%20Disk%20System%20(Tandy).pdf#page27).